Your Deliverable Is the Last Thing the Client Sees. Make Sure It Looks Like It Came From You.

 Gamma Slide Deck Integration generates consulting presentations from audit findings for consultants who present live rather than send PDFs.
 Your brand theme carries through to the slide deck, not just the written reports.

-Branded PDF Reports and Memo PDF Export ensure that the full PDF output, every page, every section, every chart, carries the custom branding you configured.
+Branded PDF reports for consultants and Memo PDF Export ensure that the full PDF output, every page, every section, every chart, carries the custom branding you configured.
 No reversion to platform defaults past the cover page.

 The Last Thing They See